Updated privacy overview -

 You submit prompt content and optional improve controls such as desired output, target audience, project context, or risk level.

-AIchemy can normalize, score, and return your improve result, but the selected AI provider still processes the improve request itself.
+AIChemy can normalize, score, and return your improve result, but prompt content and the selected credential pass through AIChemy's improve route so the chosen provider can process the request.
 Review your provider's own privacy terms if that distinction matters for your workflow.

 Storage